EvansWinner/awesome-line-editors/README.md

 (and some not-so-awesome ones)

 (For some meaning of "awesome," anyway.
 "Interesting," might be more accurate.)
+(and also for various meanings of "line editor")

 **or, Making Teletype Tech Useful Again!**